mustafa-code/laravel-challenge-innoscripta/README.md

 ## Installation

-After cloning the project and open the terminal inside the project directory, Run the following commands to start the installation process, and setup the database server, or use `sqlite`.
+After cloning the project and open the terminal inside the project directory, Run the following commands to start the installation process, and setup the database server.

 ### Install by Composer